Connecticut Enacts New Anti-Discrimination Law Regarding Black Hairstyles

 Employers may need to amend their anti-discrimination policies to recognize this additional protection, and must educate those involved in the hiring process regarding the import and intent of the CROWN Act.

 As employers consider specific updates to employee handbooks and policies, it is a good practice to periodically review all written policies to ensure that they are up to date and compliant with applicable law.
 At Cohen and Wolf, we are committed to keeping abreast of new developments and to providing timely updates, as well as advice tailored to the specific needs of our clients.
-Please don’t hesitate to contact us with any questions or concerns.
+Please do not hesitate to contact us with any questions or concerns.